Davenchy/event_object/README.md

   // lets handle session events
   session.onType<OnStartSessionEvent>((_) => print('session started'));

-  session.onType<OnEndSessionEvent>(
+  // `OnErrorEndSessionEvent` is a subclass of `OnEndSessionEvent`
+  // so to only listen to `OnEndSessionEvent` set `useRuntimeType` to true
+  // by default `useRuntimeType` is false means we listen to `OnEndSessionEvent` and `OnErrorEndSessionEvent` session.onType<OnEndSessionEvent>(
     (_) => print('session ended'),
+    useRuntimeType: true,
   );

+  // lets try to fire `OnErrorEndSessionEvent` session.fire(SessionEvent.errorEnd());

   session.onType<OnMessageSessionEvent>(
     (payload) => print('received message: ${payload.message}'),